alexcloudstar/twitter-clone/README.md

 # Twitter Clone 🐦

-Maybe you ask yourself why world need a Twitter clone? 🧐 <br/>
+Maybe you ask yourself why the world needs a Twitter clone? 🧐
 A: Well...
 They don't.
-But i did.
-It was giving me opportunity to sharp my backend skills 👻
+But I did.
+It was giving me the opportunity to sharpen my backend skills 👻

 **Features:**